Using a Simatic PLC as IO controller¶

 Connect to the Siemens PLC directly via an Ethernet cable to your laptop.
 For the Simatic S7-1200 PLC you can use any of the two X1 RJ45 connectors.
 Your laptop should have a manual IP address in the same subnet range as the PLC (first three groups in IP address should be the same).
 Changing the subnet mask size does not seems to have an impact.

 In the project view, in the left menu select the PLC and the subitem “Device configuration”.
 In the “Properties” tab, use the “General” sub-tab.
 Select “PROFINET interface [X1]” and “Ethernet addresses”.
-Enter the existing IP address of the PLC.
+Enter the IP address 192.168.0.100 for the PLC.
 The subnet mask should be 255.255.255.0 and subnet “PN/IE_1”.
 Right-click the icon of the PLC, and select “Go online”.
 Use type of interface “PN/IE”, your Ethernet network card and “Direct at slot 1 X1”.
 Click “Start search”.
 The table should be updated with “Device type” = “CPU 1215C …“‘if the connection is OK.

 Add modules to IO-device¶